 Update: In case you have any questions regarding this topic or my thesis, just ask and I’ll try to answer it. 🙂

-I guess you have seen it in the news: On Friday 22nd July 2016 afternoon, a 18 years old teenager started a shooting rampage in the Olympia-Einkaufszentrum (OEZ) in Munich and committed suicide afterwards.
-In the last days a 16 years old friend of the attacker contacted the police.
-The police applied for an arrest warrant for the 16 years old boy, because they feared he might manipulate possible evidences and indices.
+I guess you have seen it in the news: On Friday 22nd July 2016 afternoon, a 18-year old teenager started a shooting rampage in the Olympia-Einkaufszentrum (OEZ) in Munich and committed suicide afterwards.
+In the last days a 16-year old friend of the attacker contacted the police.
+The police applied for an arrest warrant for the 16-year old boy because they feared he might manipulate possible evidence and indices.

 Actually he already tried to clear some traces.
-In the meanwhile the police in Munich was able to to check his smartphone and found, that both friends have met some hours before the rampage at the OEZ and had a chat conversation via WhatsApp.
+In the meantime the police in Munich was able to check his smartphone and found that both friends have met some hours before the rampage at the OEZ and had a chat conversation via WhatsApp.
 His friend deleted the chat session in WhatsApp.
-But the police was able to restore the chat session.
+However, the police was able to restore the chat session.

 It’s interesting how this is possible, but actually it is not that difficult! 🙂